 The individual who currently holds a role.

 The individual responsible for ensuring fairness in the elections.
-For this election, this role is filled by the Students’ Union’s Head of Membership Support and Engagement and the role of Deputy Returning Officer will be filled by the Students’ Union’s Deputy Head of Membership Support and Engagement.
+For this election, this role is filled by the Students’ Union’s Head of Membership Support and Engagement, with the role of Deputy Returning Officer filled by the Students’ Union’s Deputy Head of Membership Support and Engagement.

 A period of approximately 12 months where the elected individual is in office.